spynnaker.pyNN.models.spike_source package

 get_binary_file_name() str[source]

-Get the binary name to be run for this vertex.
+The binary name to be run for this vertex.

 get_binary_start_type() ExecutableType[source]

-Get the start type of the binary to be run.
+The start type of the binary to be run.

 get_n_keys_for_partition(partition_id: str) int[source]